AminaDiop2/Building-and-Securing-Enterprise-LAN-Networks/README.md

 # Building-and-Securing-Enterprise-LAN-Networks
-Design and Implementation of a Campus Network Lab BeGreat University Network Design Project
+**Design and Implementation of a Campus Network Lab**

-BeGreat University is a large higher education institution operating across two campuses located approximately 20 miles apart.
+**BeGreat** University is a large higher education institution operating across two campuses located approximately 20 miles apart.
 The university community consists of students and staff distributed across four academic faculties: Health and Sciences, Business, Engineering and Computing, and Art and Design.
 Each member of staff is assigned a dedicated workstation, and students are provided access to laboratory PCs within their respective faculties.

 The purpose of this coursework is to design, configure, and evaluate a secure, scalable, and efficient enterprise network infrastructure that supports both academic and administrative operations across the two campuses.